 Strategic advice

-Investment banks offer strategic advice on deal structure, company valuation, and the best options to maximize shareholder value.
-They have in-depth knowledge of financial markets and sector trends, which allows them to provide informed recommendations.
+Investment banks provide strategic advice on deal structure, company valuation, and the best options to maximize shareholder value.
+They have extensive knowledge of financial markets and industry trends, enabling them to provide informed recommendations.

 Concrete example

 A manufacturing company in Quebec is considering selling a non-strategic division.
-An investment bank can advise on the valuation of this division, identify potential buyers and structure the transaction to maximize the return for the selling company.
+An investment bank can advise on the valuation of this division, identify potential buyers, and structure the transaction to maximize returns for the selling company.

 Investment banks help secure the financing needed for transactions.
-They can structure debt or equity financing and help raise funds in financial markets.
+They can structure debt or equity financings and help raise funds in the financial markets.
 Their network of contacts with institutional investors and lenders is a major asset.

 Concrete example

-When a tech company in Montreal wants to acquire an innovative start-up, an investment bank can arrange financing through a combination of debt and equity, relying on its network of investors to raise the necessary funds .
+When a tech company in Montreal wants to acquire an innovative startup, an investment bank can arrange financing through a combination of debt and equity, leveraging its network of investors to raise the necessary funds.

 Execution of transactions

-Investment banks manage transaction execution, including due diligence, negotiating terms and finalizing deals.
-Their experience and expertise ensures that the process runs smoothly and efficiently.
+Investment banks manage transaction execution, including due diligence, negotiating terms, and finalizing agreements.
+Their experience and expertise ensure the process runs smoothly and efficiently.

 Concrete example

-In the merger of two environmental services companies in Canada, an investment bank can coordinate due diligence, negotiate the terms of the merger and oversee the completion of the transaction, ensuring a smooth transition.
+In the context of the merger of two environmental services companies in Canada, an investment bank can coordinate due diligence, negotiate the terms of the merger and oversee the completion of the transaction, thus ensuring a smooth transition.

-Investment banks and main financing resources in Quebec and Canada
+The main investment banks and financing resources in Quebec and Canada

 ---|---|---|---|---|